Sustainability in the Supply Chain

 By involving Siemens suppliers, employees and external audit experts, we use the detection modules to perform a risk assessment of our suppliers.
 We carry out audits at our suppliers’ sites and cover most of our purchasing volume in higher risk countries through supplier assessments.
 With our regular audits and in continuous dialog with our suppliers, we work together for a sustainable and increasingly transparent supply chain.

-Siemens collaborates with more than 100,000 suppliers in over 160 countries.
+Siemens collaborates with some 90,000 suppliers in about 150 countries.
 We use an automatic risk-based system, which identifies potential risks in the supply chain and proposes improvement actions.
 The system comprises self-assessments by suppliers and a risk evaluation carried out by the procurement organization, as well as sustainability questions regarding supplier quality and sustainability audits carried out by external appraisers.

 If our sustainability self-assessments or audits reveal infringements of our requirements, they must be remedied by the suppliers in question within a reasonable period of time.
 Besides follow-up audits carried out by our external audit partners, the responsible procurement units and the suppliers involved directly agree on the corrective actions defined during our audits.
 We reserve the right to end the supplier relationship in the event of serious infringements.